Conditions for Convergence of Dynamic Regressor Extension and Mixing Parameter Estimator Using LTI Filters: Introduction

-It has recently been shown \cite{BARORT,EFIBARORT,PRA17} that global asymptotic stability (GAS)---but not exponential---of the error equation \eqref{errequ} is ensured under the strictly weaker condition of generalized PE.
+It has recently been shown \cite{BARORT,EFIBARORT,PRA17} that global asymptotic stability (GAS)---but not exponential---of the error equation \eqref{errequ} is ensured under the strictly weaker condition of {\em generalized PE}.
 Namely,

-where $(\delta_k)_{k \in \intnum}$ is a sequence of positive numbers, and $(\tau_k)_{k \in \intnum}$ is a strictly increasing sequence of positive times such that $\tau_k \to \infty$ as $k \to \infty$.
-It is widely accepted that both, the PE and the generalized PE conditions, are extremely restrictive, a situation that has motivated the development of new estimation algorithms that relax this assumption.
+where $\{\delta_k\}_{k \in \intnum}$ is a sequence of positive numbers, and $\{\tau_k\}_{k \in \intnum}$ is a strictly increasing sequence of positive times such that $\tau_k \to \infty$ as $k \to \infty$, together with a technical assumption of the relation between $\delta_k$ and the integral of $|\phi(t)|^2$.
+It is widely accepted that both, the PE and the generalized PE conditions, are extremely restrictive, a situation that has motivated the development of new estimation algorithms that relax these assumptions.
 The interested reader is referred to \cite{ORTNIKGER} for a recent survey of this literature and \cite{BOFSLO} for a novel interesting algorithm.
 The main objective of this paper is to establish the connection with the classical PE requirement and the new condition for convergence of the recently introduced DREM estimator \cite{ARAetaltac17}.